MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Create and enable swapfile <a name="create-and-enable-swapfile"></a>

-The default swap size is 2GB if, `--size` option is not set.
-Swapfile is reccomended option on BTRFS partinion.
-Instructions how to enable swap on BTRFS are here: [link](https://wiki.archlinux.org/title/Btrfs#Swap_file)

 > :warning: - Swapfile needs to be mounted as subvolume, otherwise `Snapper` won't work.
 There can be error like `Cannot create snapshot`.

+The default swap size is 2GB if, `--size` option is not set.
+Swapfile is recommended option on BTRFS partition.
+Instructions how to enable swap on BTRFS are here: [link](https://wiki.archlinux.org/title/Btrfs#Swap_file).

 ```sh
 swap_size=2;